Famine Early Warning Systems Network: History

+In 2008, Molly E. Brown argued that during its twenty years of activity, FEWS NET had been extremely successful.
+She said that it was widely viewed as "the most effective program in existence for providing information to governments about impending food crises".

+An independent study published in 2021 showed that FEWS NET projections are accurate in about 84% of cases, with higher accuracy at lower levels of food insecurity (over 93%).
+However, accuracy declines at more severe levels, with a tendency to over-predict, with over-projection persisting even after accounting for humanitarian interventions.

+The system was shut down in January 2025 by the Department of Government Efficiency of the second Trump administration.
+It resumed operations in June 2025, although not all coverage was fully restored.

 Aims

 FEWS NET aims at providing information to governments, international relief agencies, NGOs, journalists, and researchers planning for, responding to, and reporting on humanitarian crises.
 With support from a technical team in Washington, D.C., FEWS NET staff based in more than 20 country offices collaborate with US government agencies, national government ministries and international partners to collect data and produce objective, forward-looking analysis on the world's most food-insecure countries.
 Using an integrated approach that considers climate, agriculture production, prices, trade, nutrition, and other factors, together with an understanding of local livelihoods, FEWS NET forecasts most likely outcomes and anticipates change six to twelve months in advance.
 To help decision-makers and relief agencies plan for food emergencies, FEWS NET publishes monthly reports (available on its web site) on current and projected food insecurity, up-to-the-minute alerts on emerging or likely crises, and specialized reports on weather hazards, crops, market prices, and food assistance.

 In 2010, to mark its 25th anniversary, FEWS NET produced a video to document its work.